Bass Pro Shops Night Race

-The Bass Pro Shops Night Race is a NASCAR Cup Series stock car race held at Bristol Motor Speedway in Bristol, Tennessee.
+The Bass Pro Shops Night Race is a NASCAR Cup Series race held at Bristol Motor Speedway in Bristol, Tennessee.
 It is one of two NASCAR Cup Series races held at Bristol, the other being the Food City 500.
-From 1978 to 2019, the race has been held in late August, typically on the last weekend of the month, on a Saturday night.
+Historically held in August from 1978 to 2019, and again in 2027.
+The race was moved to September from 2020 to 2026.

-The race is currently the final race in the NASCAR playoffs' Round of 16.
-Christopher Bell is the defending race winner.
+The race is currently the third race in the NASCAR Chase.
+Joey Logano is the defending race winner.

 History

+From 1961 to 1977 the race was not held at Night and was held during the day due to the track not having lights.
+The second date historically suffered from attendance issues during this period and was slid up and down the schudle from dates ranging from Early July to November though most early races where held in July.

+In 1977 after Bristol Motor Speedway founder Larry Carrier sold the track to Lanny Hester and Gary Baker and improvements were made to the facilities, they lobbied NASCAR to stabilize their two race dates with them asking for the spring race to be moved near April 1 and to move the second date from November to Late August.
+With the decision to race during the night primarily occurring due to heat concerns.
+The lights used in the 1978 race consisted of a high school football stadium system lights and temporary light towers.
+The first Night Race saw increased attendance and all subsequent editions of the race also held at night continued to see high attendance.

-From 2001 to 2015, Newell Rubbermaid has been the title sponsor of the race, and until 2009 their marker pen brand Sharpie lent its name to the race.
+From 2001 to 2015, Newell Brands has been the title sponsor of the race, and until 2009 their marker pen brand Sharpie lent its name to the race.
 Newell Rubbermaid elected to change the race branding to promote one of its other brands, Irwin Industrial Tools.
 For the 2016 season, the main title sponsor switched to outdoor recreational retailer Bass Pro Shops.

-In 2020, the race was moved from its traditional August date to mid-September, becoming the NASCAR playoffs' Round of 16 elimination race.
+In 2020, the race was moved from its traditional August date to mid-September, becoming a NASCAR Chase race.